rwb27/openflexure_nano_motor_controller/docs/firmware.rst

 =====================
 You will need to make sure that the Arduino is running the correct firmware "sketch".
-Assuming you are familiar with the `Arduino IDE`_ you can download the repository from Github_ (either download a Zip file or clone the repository) and then look in the arduino_code_ folder for the sketch:
+Assuming you are familiar with the `Arduino IDE`_ you can download the repository from github_ (either download a Zip file or clone the repository) and then look in the arduino_code_ folder for the sketch:
 `arduino_code/openflexure_nano_motor_controller/openflexure_nano_motor_controller.ino`.